exercism/problem-specifications/exercises/rail-fence-cipher/description.md

+Implement encoding and decoding for the rail fence cipher.

 The Rail Fence cipher is a form of transposition cipher that gets its name from the way in which it's encoded.
 It was already used by the ancient Greeks.